shammils/manifest/README.md

-add support for "research" material manifest generation
+add support for "research" material manifest generation please for the love of god write testing. why wont you do this.

 I dont want to check in the testing html files from internet sources, so here
 $ wget https://www.imdb.com/title/tt6806448/